Sasszem/s502/doc/assemble.md

 - get token operands (now all should be valid)

 ## Third step
-- generate and concat binary data, write it to file
+- generate and concatenate binary data, write it to file